MolecularMatch/policies/README.md

-Catalyze Policies
+Molecular Match Policies
 ========

-This repo houses Catalyze organizational policies.
-Similarly to source code version control, we're doing the same thing with policies.
-These are all writted in markdown, and the master policy and a mashup of all the policies.
+This repo houses Molecular Match's organizational policies.
+Similar to source code version control, we are using our private GitHub repository to version and control modifications to these policies.
+The policies are all written in markdown.
+There will also be a mastery policy, which will be a mashup of all the polciies in one centralized place to be put on the companies intranet or other internal location as and where appropriate.